 - A decision as to whether to pursue an action depends on several factors, including the potential amount to be realised in the estate and evidence of liability.

 - The Official Trustee may consider the following funding options when deciding whether to pursue an action:

 - funding under section 305 of the Bankruptcy Act, and/or

-- applying funds in the estate.
+- applying money in the estate.

 - The Official Trustee may elect to assign a chose in action where a recovery is not a viable proposition within the administration of an estate.
 There may be instances where the Official Trustee forms the view that prosecution of the action would not benefit the estate notwithstanding a bankrupt’s opposing opinion.

 - The Official Trustee has several options for determining the value of the consideration that will depend on the action, the potential cost and benefit to the estate.
-Creditors will consulted during the process.
+Creditors will be consulted during the process.